mytrout/Pipelines/docs/pipelines-core-breaking-changes-4-0-0.md

 At most, three .NET versions will be supported simultaneously.

 .NET 8.0 will release in NOVEMBER 2023.
-The libraries should be upgraded (with a Minor Release) to include .NET 8.0 in NOVEMBER/DECEMBER 2023.
+The libraries should be upgraded with a MINOR Release to include .NET 8.0 in NOVEMBER/DECEMBER 2023.
 This Minor Release will support .NET 6.0, .NET 7.0, and .NET 8.0

 .NET 7.0 will end-of-life in MAY 2024.
-The libraries should be upgraded (with a Minor Release) to remove .NET in MAY 2024.
+The libraries should be upgraded with a MINOR Release to remove .NET 7.0 in MAY 2024.
 This Minor Release will support .NET 6.0 and .NET 8.0.

 .NET 6.0 will end-of-life in NOVEMBER 2024